Home

 8 km / 800 HM

-Nina's enthusiasm for another 6000-meter peak is limited, so Claudia and I go without her to Pologongka with Abhishek.
-After crossing the frozen lake, we quickly reach the glacier and cross a crevasse-free glacier basin to the eastern ridge of the Pologongka.
-The 250 meters of elevation along the ridge seem endless, and the altitude is very noticeable.
-The route is not particularly difficult, and we can go without a rope: the few small crevasses are easily visible.
-Towards the end, the ridge flattens out and becomes the summit plateau.
-The highest point is marked with prayer flags, at 6385 meters - our highest peak since Ojos del Salado (which was already 18 years ago).
+Nina's enthusiasm for another six-thousander is rather limited, so Claudia and I set off with Abhishek toward Pologongka without her.
+After passing the frozen lake, we soon reach the glacier and cross a crevasse-free glacial basin toward the east ridge of the Pologongka.
+The 250 meters of ascent along the ridge seem endless, and the altitude is clearly noticeable.
+The route is not technically difficult, and we can go without a rope: the few small crevasses are easy to see.
+Toward the end, the ridge gradually flattens and turns into a summit plateau.
+The highest point is marked by prayer flags at 6385 m - our highest peak since Ojos del Salado, and that was already 18 years ago.

-Once again, some clouds have gathered, making it difficult to appreciate the panoramic view.
-To the south, we can clearly see Tsomoriri, Spangnak Ri, and the Mentok and Gyama ranges, where we had been in 2015; to the left of Tsomoriri is the Chamser-Lungser range, which has been off-limits to tourists for 10 years.
-Beyond the Indus, only the pyramid shape of Chakula can be identified.
-We hang up our prayer flags and set off on our return after half an hour.
-It takes us less than two hours to descend back to camp.
+Once again, a few clouds have moved in, making the panorama less clear.
+To the south, we can make out Tso Moriri, Spangnak Ri, and the Mentok and Gyama ranges, where we were traveling in 2015; to the left of Tso Moriri lies the Chamser-Lungser group, which has not been accessible to tourists for the past ten years.
+Beyond the Indus, only the pyramid-shaped peak of Chakula is visible.
+We hang up our prayer flags and set off on the return after half an hour.
+The descent back to camp takes less than two hours.

 Ascent to Pologongka